Below you will find the CryptoLab VPN installation instructions and some additional documentation.

-Once you’ve purchased your CryptoLab VPN Service you will receive secure email with your VPN configuration files.
-You will use these files to set up each individual VPN connection.
+Once you’ve purchased your CryptoLab VPN Service you will receive a secure email with your VPN configuration files.
+Use these files to set up each individual VPN connection.
 You will be issued 5 VPN connections for each VPN connection city.
-This means you can mix and match which files you install on which computers or mobile devices.
+You can mix and match which files you install on which computers or mobile devices.

 * If you selected to purchase the Optional VPN Service For “Option To Earn Money” Course, you will receive 1 connection file for each country the course.

 CryptoLab VPN Connection Files & WireGuard

 First, download and un-zip your VPN configuration files

 Second, install WireGuard on the computer or mobile device you want to configure for a VPN connection.

 Below you will find documentation on how to install your VPN on your computer or mobile device.
 Make sure to read through each device type you want to add.

 - MacOS Desktop – WireGuard Installing & Documentation

 - Windows – Installing WireGuard & Documentation